navina1/ReactPractice-Prateek/practice1/README.md

 7.Build a progress bar component that shows the percentage completion of operation.-ProgressBar

 9.Build a popular arcade game where players attempt to hit moles as they pop up from holes in a board. - MoleGame

+10. Build an analog clock where the hands update like a real clock.